 Step 1.
 I wet her head, scrub her scalp with conditioner, wash it out, and then put another generous amount of conditioner all through her hair.
 Your child’s hair should have enough conditioner in it that you can see it all through their hair (hence the need for cheap conditioner).

 Step 2.
 I take a wide tooth comb and comb out her hair with the conditioner still in it.
 You only want to use a sturdy wide tooth comb if your child has really curly hair as a brush would completely frizz their hair, cause breakage, and ruin their curl pattern.
 Fine tooth combs would never make it through thick curly hair!
 You want to comb from the bottom to the top.
 So comb out the bottom tangles and work your way up.

 Step 3.
-Once her hair has been combed out, I rinse the conditioner out (but not all the way out, I leave a little bit in) and right away I put in the Curl activator cream and Curl Enhancing Smoothie at the same time.
-I put a dollop in my hands and rub my hands together and distribute it throughout her hair.
+Once her hair has been combed out, I rinse the conditioner out (but not all the way out, I leave a little bit in) and right away I put in the Curl activator cream, Curl Enhancing Smoothie, and Kinky Curling Custard at the same time.
+All 3 products combined are about a dollop.
+I put them in my hands and rub my hands together and distribute it throughout her hair.

 Step 4.
 Once this is done I use an old t-shirt and blot her hair to get a lot of the excess water out but then I let it air dry.
 I find that this is the best way to get beautiful frizz free curls.
 I only do this whole process though when I know I have a good 5 hours or more before she is going to sleep because if she sleeps on it while it is still wet then all that hard work has to be re-done the next day!
 Something I want to avoid at all costs!

 Step 5.
 When it is bedtime, I put my daughter’s hair in a really high ponytail (also called a pineapple) with a loose scrunchy and put a satin cap on her head.
 I have also been doing this for several months and I’ve noticed that her hair is much less frizzy when she wakes up.